► Citroen’s latest mid-sizer in all-electric form

-The e-C4 is right on the money.
-It’s a family hatchback, but whereas the old C4 was forgettable and unsuccessful by basically being a less-good Ford Focus, the new one has been given individual styling, carrying the flame of individuality that’s returned to the marque since the launch of the C4 Cactus.
-Combine that with an electric drivetrain, which promises great refinement and efficiency, and you’re looking at the most zeitgeisty car to wear chevrons since the 1970 GS.
+Whereas the old C4 was forgettable and unsuccessful by basically being a less-good Ford Focus, the new one has been given individual styling, carrying the flame of individuality that’s returned to the marque since the launch of the C4 Cactus.
+Combine that with an electric drivetrain, which promises great refinement and efficiency, and you’re looking at the most individualist family car to wear the double-chevrons since the 1970 GS.

-That’s certainly what Citroen is hoping.
-Marc Pinson (new C4 and e-C4 Designer) told us, ‘there are a lot of capable cars in this market segment, but they’re all very standardized.
-We wanted to give the C-hatch by giving it a flowing roof and coupé-like appearance.
+That’s certainly what Citroen is hoping you'll think, anyway.
+Marc Pinson - new C4 and e-C4 designer - told us ‘there are a lot of capable cars in this market segment, but they’re all very standardised.
+We wanted to give the C-hatch something by giving it a flowing roof and coupé-like appearance.
 But we’ve added the SUV’s mass appeal.’

 That’s the design, what about the strategy?

-The first thing that will strike you is that aside from a few detail trim differences, the all-electric e-C4 and petrol and diesel C4s look identical.
-Yes, the e-C4 gets a light sprinkling of blue details, but on the road, it takes an expert eye to tell the difference between the two.
+The first thing that will strike you is that aside from a few detail trim differences, the all-electric e-C4 and ICE-propelled C4s look identical.
+Yes, the e-C4 gets a smattering of blue decals (depending on the bodywork colour), but on the road, it takes an expert eye to tell the difference between the two.
 This makes the e-C4 and ideal choice for those looking to move to electric without shouting about it.

-It’s the same strategy employed by Citroen's PSA sister brands, Peugeot and Vauxhall.
-The Peugeot e-208, e-2008, Corsa-e and Mokka-e are outwardly identical to their ICE-engined cousins, a great advert for the adaptability of PSA’s EMP2 platform which allows for electric and ICE cars to be built on the same production line with great tech commonality.
-It also means that Citroen is unique for now in offering its mid-sized family hatchback in petrol, diesel and electric forms from launch.
+It’s the same strategy employed by Citroen's PSA sister brands, Peugeot and Vauxhall; the e-208, e-2008, Corsa-e and Mokka-e are outwardly virtually identical to their combustion-engined cousins, a great advert for the adaptability of PSA’s EMP2 platform which allows for electric and ICE cars to be built on the same production line with great tech commonality.
+It also means that Citroen is unique for now in offering its mid-sized family hatch in petrol, diesel and electric forms from launch.

 The e-C4 doesn't actually have many direct rivals right now, but expect that to change rapidly.
-Right now, the Nissan Leaf, Volkswagen ID.3 are the main electric family hatchback choices for now.
-Widen your search to small SUVs, and you could include the Peugeot e-2008 or even the MG ZS EV.
+Right now, the Hyundai Ioniq, Nissan Leaf, Volkswagen ID.3 are the main electric family hatchback choices for now.
+Widen your search to small estates, and you could include the MG 5 EV.
 Does this lack of opposition give Citroen an open goal to aim for?

 What's it like inside?